These are the steps you need to follow in a state revenue matter before NCAT.

 You have the responsibility for proving that the assessment or decision is incorrect.
 You do not have to rely on the objections you made in the notice of objection to the Chief Commissioner.

 You should prepare evidence and submissions to support your objections.
-File that material with the Tribunal and serve it on the Chief Commissioner by the deadline given to you at the directions hearing.
+Give that material to the Tribunal and the Chief Commissioner by the deadline given to you at the directions hearing.

 The documents you need to prepare may include statements or affidavits, legal submissions, references to legal authorities, cases and legislation.
 Read more about